Yunnan Hongta F.C.: Early club era

 Yunnan Hongta made huge investment in the club.
 First, Qi Wusheng, who failed to lead China to qualify for the 1998 FIFA World Cup was introduced in 1999.
 Next, the club bought a lot of young players from the upper division (Group A).
 Under Qi Wusheng the team won the runner up position of Group B and was promoted to Group A.

 In the next year, Ou Chuliang, the goalkeeper of the national team, was transferred from Shanghai Shenhua.
 Qi Wusheng's coaching in the national team made the team attractive to many national footballers.
 In 2002, another national team regular player Wei Qun followed Ou Chuliang and joined the team.

 After settled down in Group A, Yunnan Hongta began to chase the championship in 2002.
-However, despite of leading in the first half, they end up with the seventh.
+However, despite leading in the first half, they end up with the seventh.
 In the same year, they hosted Real Madrid during their offseason.